cdl-geneseo/geneseo-dictionary/R/Romp-Around.md

 # Romp Around

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Romp Around

 Created by  Unknown User (aet10) on Oct 30, 2020

 1. noun A period or instance of lively, merry, or frolicsome play.
 Can be followed by a specific thing or place around which one is playing.We took the kids to lunch so they could have a romp around after lunch.2. verb A play or run around in a lively, merry, or frolicsome manner.
 Can be followed by a specific thing or place around which one is playing.Tommy and his friends have been romping around the house all day because of the rain.
 (Toussaint, Q-T, 2020)